tobiasbriones/vehicle-registry-api/README.md

 Backend API for a vehicle registration web app that allows entrance and leave.

+## Getting Started

+This is Node + Express.js + TypeScript application.

+Run `npm install` to install dependencies on your machine.

+Run `npm start` to run the development server.

+Run `npm build` to create the production build at [./dist](dist).

 ## Environment Variables

 The app utilizes environment variables to set production values.